Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

+The relevant backgrounds for liquid scintillator are currently under study.
+Well understood backgrounds are the inverse beta decay events due to atmospheric and reactor neutrinos, and to a residual spallation product, fast neutrons \cite{Wurm:2007cy}.
+They contribute to $\sim$11 events per decade \cite{An:2015jdp}.
+Additional backgrounds are due to $\beta n$ emitters (mainly $^9$Li) \cite{Wurm:2007cy,Wurm:2011zn}, and to neutral current scattering of atmospheric neutrinos \cite{Wurm:2011zn}.
+The latter is especially dangerous, with a rate that exceeds the signal by about one order of magnitude \cite{efremenkotalk}.
+However, subtraction techniques are being studied, and, preliminary results on pulse-shape discrimination indicate that it might be possible to achieve a signal-to-background ratio larger than 1 \cite{Wurm:2011zn,lenathesis,An:2015jdp}.

-The current design of LENA is shown in fig. \ref{lenadesign} \cite{lachenmaiertalk}.
-It is characterized by a vertical geometry, with the inner detector surrounded by a water \ck\ volume acting as muon veto.
-A 30\% wall coverage of photomultipliers is envisioned.
-Several locations are currently considered for LENA; detailed engineering studies exist for the Pyh\"asalmi mine \cite{nuijtentalk}.
+The current design of JUNO is shown in fig. \ref{junodesign} \cite{An:2015jdp}.
+It is characterized by a spherical geometry, with the inner detector surrounded by a water \ck\ volume acting as muon veto.
+A 70-80\% wall coverage of photomultipliers is envisioned.
+The detector will be located in Jinji town, in the Guangdong province of China; its construction is now approved by the Chinese Academy of Sciences, and it is expected to start taking data in 2020 \cite{An:2015jdp}.